muecke87/conventions/docs/javascript.md

   });
   ```

-  - If Promises are not available, then use it with CallBacks
+  - If ECMAScript 6 is not available, then use CallBacks

   ```javascript
   Router.run(app.getComponent(), location, (error, initialState) => {